TRADEMARK WATCH IN NIGERIA

 The importance of trademark watch service in Nigeria is to monitor new applications that have been filed at the trademark registry for any potential infringement on someone’s existing trademark.
 The essence is also to identify if any similar or identical mark has been registered and notify mark owners timeously to ensure that there is adequate time to prepare an opposition and challenge such registrations.

-In our previous article, we discussed extensively about the procedure and cost for registering a trademark in Nigeria.
+In our previous article, we discussed extensively the procedure and cost of registering a trademark in Nigeria.

 Trademarks are registered for the benefits of corporate brands in a country or geographical region where the company brands are used and recognized.
 It is trite to mention that it is not enough to register a mark or corporate brand with the trademark registry for protection, but a further step must be taken that the valuable marks are protected and enforced to ensure that third-party trademark applications are monitored to prevent the registration of any infringing marks.